|Platform||Features||Ease of use||Security||Support||Reputation||Fees||Overall|

-It's safe to say that the financial world hasn't been the same since the introduction of new technologies like blockchain and decentralized finance.
-These cutting edge opportunities have bred a variety of innovative platforms, including BlockFi and Nexo.
+It is safe to say that the financial world has not been the same since the introduction of new technologies such as blockchain and decentralized finance.
+These groundbreaking capabilities have spawned a variety of innovative platforms, including BlockFi and Nexo.

-As an investor, particularly one unfamiliar with cryptos and blockchain tech, it can feel intimidating to choose the best platform for your financial needs.
-After all, each one comes with a compelling list of features.
+As an investor, especially someone unfamiliar with cryptos and blockchain technology, it can feel intimidating to choose the best platform for your financial needs.
+After all, each comes with a compelling list of features.

-Where to start?
-Let's breakdown and compare two of the top choices in the crypto lending space today, BlockFi vs. Nexo.
-That way, you'll gain a better sense of which platform's right for you.
+So where to start?
+Let's break down and compare two of the top choices in the crypto lending space today, BlockFi vs. Nexo.
+This way, you'll get a better feel for which platform is right for you.

 Founded in 2017, BlockFi is licensed and registered in the United States and headquartered in New Jersey.
-Headed up by its CEO Zac Prince, BlockFi has offered interest account services to users since 2019, earning a solid reputation in the process.
+Led by its CEO Zac Prince, BlockFi has been providing interest account services to users since 2019 and has built a strong reputation.

 The company has raised significant capital from notable venture capital firms focused on blockchain tech companies, such as Coinbase and Galaxy Digital.
-The company's customer base includes both retail level and institutional grade investors.
+The company's customer base includes both retail and institutional investors.

 Both Nexo and Credissimo are licensed and regulated by the European Union.
-They're headquartered and staffed out of the EU.
+They have their headquarters and staff in the EU. \

-In 2018, Nexo users first gained access to Nexo's initial coin offering (ICO).
+In 2018, Nexo users were given access to Nexo's Initial Coin Offering for the first time.
 In the process, Nexo raised $52 million.
 What does Nexo's customer base look like today?
-It consists primarily of retail investors and blockchain-focused businesses.
+It mainly consists of retail investors and blockchain-focused companies. \

-Like BlockFi, Nexo boasts a user-friendly interface with streamlined account creation.
-You have access to customer support through live chat, and the company also keeps a detailed product support page and FAQs page.
+Like BlockFi, Nexo has a user-friendly interface with streamlined account creation.
+They have access to customer support via live chat, and the company also keeps a detailed product support page and FAQ page.

 Comparing BlockFi and Nexo